The Edwards Lab Research

 What ecological factors drive speciation and population divergence?
-How does the environment shape phenotypic evolution?
+How does the environment shape phenotypic and behavioral evolution?
 What is the contribution of ecological factors and social or sexual interactions throughout the speciation process?
 How is all of this information relevant to the conservation management of species?

 Our research group is interested in all of these questions and more!
 Most of our research focuses on reptiles, particularly lizards to answer these questions.
 To do this we use integrated data from ecology, morphology, genetics/genomics and more recently behavior to create a holistic view of the evolutionary processes resulting in speciation and intra-specific divergence.

 The recent and rapid evolution of arid and semi-arid environments also provide an optimal arena for much of our research.
 We are particularly interested in these habitats as they are set to dramatically expand under human-induced climate change scenarios.
 Therefore, understanding how species have adapted to these habitats and the factors that have driven speciation in these regions is pertinent for clarifying future climate change impacts.
-As is understanding how social/sexual interactions affect speciation in different ecological contexts, as species’ distributions are already being dramatically altered – resulting in novel species interactions.
+As is understanding how social/sexual interactions impact the speciation process in different ecological contexts, as species’ distributions are already being dramatically altered – resulting in novel species interactions.

 Drivers of community divergence & speciation